Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Jubilee

 Launched in December 2023, the Carnival Jubilee is as large as a floating city.
-It’s one of the biggest in the fleet with a massive weight of 183,521 GT.
+She’s one of the biggest in the fleet with a massive weight of 183,521 GT.
 The ship stretches for an amazing 1,130 feet.
 You’ll find more than just a standard cruise experience here.
 Aboard, there’s room for 6,630 passengers, supported by a crew of 1,735 people.
-There are 2,641 rooms to stay in, so you’re spoilt for choice.
+There are 2,641 rooms to stay in, so you’re spoiled for choice.

 For thrills, take a ride on the BOLT roller coaster at sea.
 If you fancy a splash, the WaterWorks aqua park is ideal.
 For a quieter moment, head to the adults-only Serenity Retreat sundeck.
-Young ones can explore the exciting Space Cruisers programme.
+Young ones can explore the exciting Space Cruisers program.

 Carnival Celebration